dawiddiwad/verity-app/README.md

-# Verity App
+# Verity

 **AI Resume Analyzer**

-The Verity App is a powerful, locally-run web application that leverages the Google Gemini AI to analyze resumes against specific job descriptions.
+The Verity is a powerful, locally-run web application that leverages the Google Gemini AI to analyze resumes against specific job descriptions.
 It provides a detailed breakdown of candidate suitability, helping users to quickly identify strengths, weaknesses, and keyword alignment.
 All data is stored privately in the user's browser, ensuring complete confidentiality.

 ---